crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Statements containing limits, filters, window functions or table functions will now be labelled accordingly in :ref:`sys-jobs-metrics`.

 - Added support for the :ref:`named window definition <named-windows>`.
   It allows a user to define a list of window definitions in the :ref:`sql_reference_window` clause that can be referenced in :ref:`over`